 Another person replied, “I love that movie and how hopeful it is.”

 A third commenter added, “My wife and I love this one.
 It's our Christmas Eve movie every year.
 Such a beautiful message and so relevant today with current suicide rates.
-‘I wanna live again’ always gets a tear out of me lol.”
+‘I wanna live again’ always gets a tear out of me, lol.”

 Spellbound is a classic American psychological thriller film released in 1945, directed by Alfred Hitchcock and starring Ingrid Bergman and Gregory Peck.
-The film is known for its suspenseful plot, its use of dream sequences and psychoanalytic techniques, and its stunning visual effects, including the famous Salvador Dali-designed dream sequence.
+The film is known for its suspenseful plot, use of dream sequences and psychoanalytic techniques, and stunning visual effects, including the famous Salvador Dali-designed dream sequence.
 It explores themes of identity, memory, and mental illness and has been praised for its innovative storytelling and excellent performances.